Mid-Hudson Children's Museum

-The Mid-Hudson Children's Museum (MHCM) is a children's museum in the Hudson River Valley between the larger New York City and Albany markets.
-In 2022, as a result of a strategic assessment and visioning process, the museum extended the age range of the children it serves.
-With the addition of a new science exhibition and richer and more relevant STEM programming, it aims to elevate a child’s ability and appreciation for learning through age 12.
-As a result, it has been re-branded from the Mid-Hudson Children’s Museum to the Mid-Hudson Discovery Museum (MHDM).
+The Mid-Hudson Discovery Museum (MHDM) is a children's museum in the Hudson River Valley between the larger New York City and Albany markets.
+It was formerly known as the Mid-Hudson Children's Museum, until the range of children it serves was extended to age 12 in 2022.

 The Mid-Hudson Discovery Museum is an independent 501(c)(3) not-for-profit educational organization that is supported by admission and membership sales, program fees, donations, and grants.
 MHDM is a member of the American Alliance of Museums (AAM), the Association of Children's Museums (ACM), the Association of Science-Technology Centers (ASTC), and the Museum Association of New York (MANY).
 It receives nearly 80,000 visitors a year.
+The board of directors of MHDM is composed of volunteers.

 Founded in 1989 by a group of individuals in Poughkeepsie, the Mid-Hudson Children's Museum operated in donated spaces in the City of Poughkeepsie and then in the South Hills Mall for many years.
 In 2002, it moved to its current home at 75 North Water Street.
 The building is a mid-19th century industrial brick building that formerly housed Innis Dye Works.
-Major upgrades to the facility were made in 2015 and 2016, and included the creation of a new Science Center and outdoor Children's Garden.
+This location, on the banks of the Hudson River, is only a short walk to a 21-story elevator that goes up to the Walkway over the Hudson, a linear state park that was once a railroad bridge.
+Major upgrades to the MHDM facility were made in 2015 and 2016, which included the creation of a new Science Center and an outdoor Children's Garden.

-The board of directors of MHDM is composed of volunteers, lead by president Katy Dwyer.
-The museum's current staff consists of thirteen employees.
-Upon reopening in late March of 2022, after two years of being closed, Theresa Mikoleski, stepped in to be the acting director until Jeffery Sasson, the current executive director, was hired in early June, 2022.
-Additional staff include Christine Jensen, Director of STEM Engagement; Christine Bissen, Campaign Administrator; Ken Hinck, Business Manager; Brittany Starke, Manager of Public Programming and Membership; and Christopher Tatavitto Jr, Guest Experience Manager.
+Visitors to the Mid-Hudson Discovery Museum pay a $14.50 general admission (as of 2024), with children under one being free.
+The museum offers discounts for American military personnel with identification, and EBT or SNAP cardholders.
+MHDM also offers annual memberships for frequent visitors.